For: April • May • June • July

 - Reading: Janny Scott, Life at the Top in America isn’t Just Better, it’s Longer (16 pgs)

-- Or audio recording, courtesy of Rachel (40 min)
+- Or audio recording (40 min)

 - Reading: Emily Cutler, Breaking Free From the Stigma Paradox (16 pgs)